leonardcser/bunnyhop.nvim/README.md

 # bunnyhop.nvim
-Bunny hop across your code at lightning speed ⚡️⚡️⚡️
+Hop across your code at lightning speed ⚡️⚡️⚡️

 ## Development